Zeuhz-Droid/Dashboard-Project-Team-2/README.md

 ## Introduction

 This is a figma dashboard design recreated in codes, strictly with HTML and CSS.
 Also made responsive also.
-This is done as a prerequiste to learning Git and Github as well as working with other developers as well...
+This is done as a prerequiste to learning Git and Github as well as working with other developers...

 ## Conclusion